-In a matter of days, the Japanese conglomerate Seiko will start selling the new Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
-SBGE245G) hybrid-powered wristwatch.
-With the luxury gadget being limited to the Japanese domestic market, the watch will be a bit difficult to come by if you happen to live on the other side of the globe.
-Yet, the device is so beautiful, so impressive that is seems to be absolutely worth going into all the trouble to get one.
+In a matter of days, the Japanese conglomerate Seiko will start selling the hybrid-powered Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
+SBGE245G).
+With the luxury gadget being limited to the Japanese domestic market, it will be a bit difficult to come by if you happen to live on the other side of the globe.
+Yet, the device is so beautiful, so impressive that it will be absolutely worth going into all the trouble to get one.

 Japanese / Quartz